mendix/docs/content/en/docs/appstore/modules/snowflake/mendix-data-loader.md

 ## 2 Installation

-Follow the procedures for adding marketplace components to your Snowflake environment.
-For detailed instructions, see [Install an app from a listing](https://other-docs.snowflake.com/en/native-apps/consumer-installing).
+Follow instructions in [Install an app from a listing](https://other-docs.snowflake.com/en/native-apps/consumer-installing) to add the component to your Snowflake environment.

 ## 3 Configuration